6 common payroll mistakes to avoid

 The payroll department handles the payroll records of current and past employees, wages of the current employees, deduction or bonus for additional hours worked, reimbursements, and so on.
-Payroll for small businesses is indeed a critical function that needs painstaking attention.
-As many payroll experts claim, this is complex and has more room for errors and mistakes.
-But these payroll mistakes can cost a lot for small businesses and take a hit on their reputation.
+Payroll for small businesses is a critical function that requires careful attention to detail.
+Payroll experts claim that this process can be complex, leaving room for costly errors and mistakes.
+For small businesses, an integrated HR system can help reduce these payroll errors, which can otherwise impact both finances and reputation.

 Common payroll mistakes are missing payroll tax deadlines, sending incorrect payments, not tracking overtime, misclassification of workers, etc. Payroll errors are high key intolerable for they cause financial losses to the company.
 When your employee is paid higher than the actual salary, the company incurs the loss.
 And if it’s paid low, the employee might file a lawsuit and sue the company.
 And employees are also bound to fill income tax returns once or twice a year.
 Even a minor payroll mistake can cause issues with this process of identifying tax worthy income.